 If you have any questions, queries, or complaints about the handling of your personal information, please contact our Privacy Officer in the first instance using the contact details set out below and we will do our best to assist.

 Postal address: PO Box 364, Whakatāne 3158, New Zealand

 You can also make a complaint to the Privacy Commissioner.Further details on how to do this are available from the Office of the Privacy Commissioner website at www.privacy.org.nz.

 The following Terms and Conditions govern the use of Participate Bay of Plenty (“the site”).
-The software platform is owned by Harvest Digital Planning Pty Ltd (Harvest) and operated by us, Bay of Plenty Regional Council.
+The software platform is owned by Social Pinpoint Pty Ltd and operated by us, Bay of Plenty Regional Council.